psemdel/py-trading-bot/docs/installation_guide.md

      AAPL: 100%|##########| 1/1 [00:00<00:00,  8.02it/s]
      AAPL: 100%|##########| 1/1 [00:00<00:00,  8.01it/s]

 If everything goes well, your Telegram should display a message "I'm back online".
+If not, type "/start" in Telegram, it will add your chat_id to the list.

 Note the admin panel from Django that allows creating finance products.